Product Description

 > Feel the tension between truth, grace, boundaries, and love

-> Want to keep their children close, even when they disagree
+> Want to keep their children close, even when they disagree> Believe family is worth fighting for

 This is not a parenting manual filled with formulas or guarantees.
 It’s a call to humility, perseverance, forgiveness, and hope.
 Because batons get dropped.
 Relationships get strained.
 And the race isn’t over yet.